build-week-weight-lifting-journal/weight-lifting-backend/README.md

 ## Getting all exercises, per journal, by the user's id

 This endpoint may be a bit complicated, but follow this guide and it should make sense: `api/journals/exercises/:userId/:id`, where `:userId` is id of the user in the database, and the id is of the journal belonging to that user. *If the user does not have that journal id in their list of journals, this will not work*.
 It will list each exercise, including the exercise name, the id of the journal (noted in the response as *journalId, NOT id*).
 This exercise is made in reference to the cross-table, `journalsExercises`, which is where we add weight, reps and sets.
+The response data will also include a message which includes the user id, should you need to reference it.

 **When you make a new journal, it is blank, there are no exercises added to it, we will have to make use of the next part to add exercises to it**